Midkit727/Midify/README.md

 To use the compiled version:

-1. Download the installer from:\n
+1. Download the installer from:
 https://drive.google.com/uc?export=download&id=1oh43zS4my4fkIqPw3lcbuPieFBn6rv-q
 3. Unzip the Zipfile
 4. Run "midify installer.exe"